How to choose your first EV

 EVs have lower operating costs compared to their internal combustion engine (ICE) counterparts, thanks to fewer moving parts.
 This combined with the fact that EVs cost less to power than ICE cars cost to fill up, means that there is a point where price parity is reached.

-To help drivers work out the difference in annual fuel costs, NRMA has a fuel cost comparison calculator.
 There is also a guide on why EVs are cheaper to run than petrol and diesel cars, which includes how to calculate charge costs.

-Remember that some electricity providers also offer EV plans with low electricity prices for EV charging at night.
+Remember that some electricity providers also offer EV energy plans with low electricity prices for EV charging at night.
 You can also check if there are EV incentives or rebates in your state here

 Testimonial / quotemark